 A thin brush works best for outlining and a slightly wider brush is great for filling in the petals of the flowers.

 I used a few different sizes of paint brushes from a pack of brushes I ordered online.

 Be sure to use a new or super clean paint brush, or a kitchen-specific paint brush that isn’t used for more traditional, non-edible painting projects.

 I keep a set in my kitchen to ensure there’s no contamination from non-edible paint.

 I was able to get about a quarter of the way around the cake before the frosting began to soften.
 You’ll know when this happens, because the frosting will start to smear from the paint brush.

-I chilled the cake in the fridge for about 20 minutes and then continued my painting.
+When this happens, chill the cake in the fridge for about 20 minutes and then resume painting.

 It surprisingly took a lot less time to paint than my blue floral cake.

 If you do have a section that goes awry or smears, simply pop the cake back in the fridge.
 Then use a warmed bench scraper to carefully remove a thin layer of frosting.